 Intrusive support may be accomplished in a variety of ways.
-Students are part of a Biddle Faculty Team, an Advising Team, and have access to Peer Mentor/Coaches.
+Students are part of a Biddle Faculty Team, an Advising Team, and have access to a dedicated Student Success Coach, and Peer Mentor/Coaches.
 The most common delivery of intrusive support is the Biddle Institute Advisors' contact with students during monthly or bi-weekly appointments, or ad hoc appointments initiated because of a professor's concern.
 In addition, academic advisors' follow-up or action steps stemming from appointments with students are also intrusive support.